edthedev/edthedev.github.io/blog/s3/index.md

 ---
 layout: blog.njk
-title: Microsites - Edward.Delaporte.us
+title: Create a MicroSite on AWS S3 - Edward.Delaporte.us
 eleventyNavigation:
   key: Blog
   order: 80
 ---

 How to setup a micro-site on AWS S3 with custom DNS.

-I don't actually recommend this recipe, or S3.
-It is a royal pain.

-But here's some stuff that will help.

 ## Create the needed S3 Buckets